pluto-lang/pluto/docs/blogs/231227-envisioning-a-cloud-native-application-development-paradigm.en.md

+---
+title: Rethinking a Cloud-Native Application Development Paradigm
+---

-# Envisioning a Cloud-Native Application Development Paradigm
+# Rethinking a Cloud-Native Application Development Paradigm

 ![cover](../../assets/231227-cover.png)

-## Background
+## Introduction

-Cloud-native applications are commonly depicted as those conceived and cultivated atop cloud infrastructure.
-Such applications, built on cloud foundations, adeptly harness the cloud's offerings of autoscaling and high reliability.
-For individual developers and small to medium-sized enterprises, this means powerful support without the need to grapple with the intricacies of infrastructure—a truly enticing prospect.
+Cloud-native applications are conventionally identified as those designed and nurtured on cloud infrastructure.
+Such applications, rooted in cloud technologies, skillfully benefit from the cloud's features of autoscaling and high reliability.
+This offers robust support for individual developers and SMEs, liberating them from wrestling with the complexities of infrastructure management—an undoubtedly attractive proposition.

-### Current State
+### Present Scenario

-How, then, are cloud applications currently developed?
-Mention of cloud-native applications typically brings to mind containers and microservices, both integral to CNCF's definition of the term.
-A standard development workflow might involve crafting application code at a microservices level, packaging it into containers, and deploying it onto a PaaS platform.
+So, how are cloud applications currently being developed?
+References to cloud-native applications usually conjure images of containers and microservices, both of which are intrinsic to the CNCF's definition of the term.
+A typical development workflow might encompass writing application code at a microservices level, packaging it into containers, and deploying it onto a PaaS platform.

-Yet, as the cloud evolves, Function as a Service (FaaS) has emerged as a critical cloud component.
-Compared to PaaS, FaaS integrates more closely with cloud capabilities, boasting superior performance in scaling and cold starts.
-For example, AWS Lambda has achieved cold start latencies on the order of milliseconds.
+However, as cloud technologies evolve, Function as a Service (FaaS) has emerged as a pivotal cloud component.
+Compared to PaaS, FaaS integrates more intimately with cloud capabilities, offering superior performance in scaling and cold starts.
+For instance, AWS Lambda has achieved cold start latencies on the order of hundreds of milliseconds

-### Challenges
+### Hurdles

-But does the development approach of microservices and containers still hold up for FaaS-based cloud-native applications?
-Consider the following points:
+But does the traditional development methodology of microservices and containers still prove effective for FaaS-based cloud-native applications?
+Consider the following:

-1. Services carried by functions, often termed NanoServices, have a finer granularity than microservices.
-The process of packaging and publishing each function individually can be **laborious**, despite the command-line tools provided by cloud vendors.
+1. Services encapsulated by functions, often called NanoServices, possess a finer granularity than microservices.
+The process of packaging and deploying each function individually can be **tedious**, despite the command-line tools provided by cloud vendors.
-2. Splitting an application into a multitude of functions, each functionally isolated, necessitates inter-function communication via SDKs.
-This leads to a development experience that lacks **coherence**, with frequent context-switching among functions.
+2. Dividing an application into numerous functions, each functionally isolated, necessitates inter-function communication via SDKs.
+This results in a development experience that lacks **consistency**, with frequent context-switching among functions.
-3. Orchestrating functions involves a **high learning curve**, requiring familiarity with the cloud's event mechanisms and orchestration tools.
+3. Orchestrating functions entails a **steep learning curve**, demanding familiarity with the cloud's event mechanisms and orchestration tools.

-In essence, the development model directly based on FaaS is less than ideal, posing significant challenges in managing and coordinating functions effectively.
-Naturally, we seek a better experience in application development.
-It is with this in mind that a new concept is introduced: **Monolithic Programming, Compile-Time Splitting, and Distributed Execution**.
+Essentially, the development model directly based on FaaS falls short of ideal, posing substantial challenges in effectively managing and coordinating functions.
+It's only natural to aspire for an improved application development experience.
+To this end, a fresh concept is proposed: **Monolithic Programming, Compile-Time Splitting, and Distributed Execution**.

 ![principle](../../assets/231227-step.png)

 ## Conceptual Analogies

-This concept might remind you of the parallel programming framework OpenMP.
-OpenMP uses the compiler to inject multithreading code for parallel execution within code segments marked for concurrency.
-Similarly, this new concept employs the compiler to identify and extract code regions capable of independent computation, while the cloud infrastructure takes on the role of managing the distributed execution.
+This concept might strike a chord with the parallel programming framework OpenMP.
+OpenMP leverages the compiler to inject multithreading code for parallel execution within code segments earmarked for concurrency.
+Similarly, this novel concept uses the compiler to identify and extract code regions capable of independent computation, while the cloud infrastructure assumes the responsibility of managing the distributed execution.

-Frameworks like MapReduce, Spark, and the increasingly popular Ray, all operating in the cloud computing domain, aim at large-scale distributed computing.
-The striking difference here lies in the underlying runtime implementation.
-While these frameworks build their runtime environments to support the distributed execution of specific task types, the proposed concept leverages FaaS provided by cloud infrastructure as a uniform underlying environment to enable general computation for a variety of cloud-native applications.
-This approach offers the potential for tighter integration with cloud capabilities and accommodates diverse workloads.
+Frameworks like MapReduce, Spark, and the increasingly popular Ray, all operating in the realm of cloud computing, target large-scale distributed computing.
+The notable difference here lies in the underlying runtime implementation.
+While these frameworks construct their runtime environments to support the distributed execution of specific task types, the proposed concept harnesses FaaS provided by cloud infrastructure as a uniform underlying environment to enable general computation for a range of cloud-native applications.
+This approach presents the potential for tighter integration with cloud capabilities and accommodates diverse workloads.

-The development experiences are indeed similar.

 ## The Concept

 ### Why "Monolithic Programming"?

-Developing a monolithic application is an exceptionally smooth experience.
-All context resides within a single project, allowing tooling such as linters, formatters, and IDE plugins to verify variable dependencies and function calls before execution.
+Developing a monolithic application is a remarkably seamless experience.
+With all context residing within a single project, tools like linters, formatters, and IDE plugins can verify variable dependencies and function calls prior to execution.

-### How is "Compile-time Splitting" Possible?
+### How is "Compile-time Splitting" Achievable?

-Files with code that has no programming constraints are challenging to split.
-However, by defining keywords, special classes, or functions, the compiler can be guided to partition the code accordingly.
+Files containing code devoid of programming constraints are challenging to split.
+Nevertheless, by defining keywords, special classes, or functions, the compiler can be directed to partition the code.

 Consider the code snippet below.
-The `Function` class can be seen as a special construct, where the function definition passed to its constructor is analyzed and extracted into a standalone computational module.
-Naturally, real-world implementations would require addressing many more details.
+The `Function` class can be viewed as a special construct, where the function definition passed to its constructor is analyzed and extracted into a standalone computational module.
+Of course, real-world implementations would necessitate addressing many more nuances.

 ```typescript
 class Function  {